BobMcDear/flaim/ARCHITECTURES.md

 # Available Architectures

 The following is a list of all available architectures and their pre-trained parameters, with brief descriptions and references, classified into network families.
-Unless otherwise noted, the pre-trained parameters were learned through supervised training.
+Unless otherwise mentioned, the pre-trained parameters were learned through supervised training.

 • <strong>[CaiT](#cait)</strong><br>
 • <strong>[ConvMixer](#convmixer)</strong><br>